-- 1. At the start of the meeting the Chairman will introduce: - the members of the sub-committee - the council officers present - the parties and their representatives - 2.
+- 1. At the start of the meeting the Chairman will introduce: - the members of the sub-committee in attendance - the council officers in attendance - the parties and their representatives in attendance - 2.
 The Chairman will then deal with any appropriate agenda items. - 3.
 The Licensing Officer will be asked to outline the details of the application, including details of any withdrawn representations. - 4.
 The applicant or their representative is then invited to present their case. - 5.
-Committee members will be invited to ask questions. - Where appropriate the Responsible Bodies e.g. representatives of Police, Fire Services, Environmental Services or Trading Standards will be invited to address the sub-committee on any relevant representations they may have. - 7.
-The Chairman may then allow an opportunity for questions. - 8.
-The Chairman will ask any person who has made representations, who have already expressed a wish to do so, to address the sub-committee.
+Committee members will be invited to ask questions. - 6.
+Where appropriate the Responsible Bodies e.g. representatives of Police, Fire Services, Environmental Services or Trading Standards will be invited to address the sub-committee on any relevant representations they may have. - 7.
+The Chairman may then allow an opportunity for questions asking each person in turn if they wish to ask a question. - 8.
+The Chairman will ask any person who has made representations, who has already expressed a wish to do so, to address the sub-committee.
 The sub-committee will have read all the papers before them, including any letters of representation.
 Members of the public are asked to keep their comments concise and to the point. - 9.
 All parties will be given the opportunity to "sum up" their case. - 10.
-The Chairman will ask the Legal Advisor if all relevant points have been addressed before advising all parties present that the sub-committee will withdraw from the meeting to consider its decision in private.
-The sub-committee will be accompanied by the Democratic Services Officer and the Legal Advisor can be called upon to offer legal guidance. - 11.
-On returning the Chairman will: - Notify all those present of the sub-committee's decision (or indicate when it will be made)
+The Chairman will ask the Legal Advisor if all relevant points have been addressed before advising all parties present that the public part of the meeting will conclude.
+The sub-committee will then consider its decision in private.
+The sub-committee will also have the Democratic Services Officer in remote attendance, and the Legal Advisor can be called upon to offer legal guidance. - 11.
+The decision of the Licensing Sub-Committee shall be communicated to the parties and made available on the Council's website as soon as practicable.